mkobuolys/flutter-design-patterns/assets/markdown/proxy.md

 ![Proxy Implementation Class Diagram](resource:assets/images/proxy/proxy_implementation.png)

+_Customer_ class is used to store information about the customer.
+One of its properties is the _CustomerDetails_ which stores additional data about the customer e.g. its email, hobby and position.

+_ICustomerDetailsService_ is an abstract class which is used as an interface for the customer details service:

+- _getCustomerDetails()_ - an abstract method which returns details for the specific customer.

+_CustomerDetailsService_ is the "real" customer details service which implements the abstract class _ICustomerDetailsService_ and its methods.

+_CustomerDetailsServiceProxy_ is a proxy service which contains the cache (dictionary object) and sends the request to the real _CustomerDetailsService_ only if the customer details object is not available in the cache.

+_ProxyExample_ initialises and contains the proxy object of the real customer details service.
+When a user selects the option to see more details about the customer, the dialog window appears and loads details about the customer.
+If the details object is already stored inside the cache, the proxy service returns that object instantly.
+Otherwise, a request is sent to the real customer details service and the details object is returned from there.

 ### Customer

 A simple class to store information about the customer: its id, name and details.
 Also, the constructor generates random id and name values when initialising the Customer object.